Community Narcan Training Extends Our Life-Saving Capacity

-Despite the medical acceptance of the neurobiology of addiction, judgements of morality and character still come into play when it comes to treatment options for people with opioid use disorder (OUD).
-Michael Botticcelli, director of National Drug Control Policy for the Obama Administration and executive director of the Grayken Center for Addiction, explains that stigma remains a significant barrier to evidence-based treatments such as naloxone.
+Despite the medical acceptance of the neurobiology of addiction, judgments of morality and character still come into play when it comes to treatment options for people with opioid use disorder (OUD).
+Michael Botticelli, director of National Drug Control Policy for the Obama Administration and executive director of the Grayken Center for Addiction, explains that stigma remains a significant barrier to evidence-based treatments such as naloxone.
 People with substance use disorders should have access to healthcare for their disease, but public perception often stands in the way of evidence supporting medical treatment.

 The best approach, Walley says, is to combine overdose risk reduction and safety with medication for opioid use disorder, which includes the FDA-approved methadone, buprenorphine, and naltrexone.
 The fact that these treatments exist doesn't negate the need for overdose reversal medication, however.

 "Addiction is a chronic relapsing condition.
 So even though we have treatments, people who don't have the means to stop or aren't ready to stop will continue to use.
 While they continue to use, we need to keep them as safe as possible," says Walley.

 Increasing naloxone access for all